Rivers-Project-2018/River-Ouse/README.md

 The document highlighted 10 communities at risk and made suggestions for flood mitigation including building and raising embankments, flood walls, land, creating storage areas and increasing the pump capacity of pump stations.

-Updates to progress on flood mitigation can be found here: https://consult.environment-agency.gov.uk/yorkshire/yorkfas/
+Updates to progress on flood mitigation in the proximity of the city centre can be found here can be found here: https://consult.environment-agency.gov.uk/yorkshire/yorkfas/

 ## References